recnac-itna/Algorithm_Templates/README.md

 ## Why Python?
 With the help of Python's advanced language features and dynamic type, it can let us ignore redundant grammar, and totally focus on algorithm and logic.
-In addition, it is popular, and I'm the fan of this language myself.
+In addition, it is popular, and I'm the big fan of this language myself.

-## Who is it for?
+## Who is this for?

-under construction
+1. If you will have interviews soon, and plan to review data structure & algorithm.
+You can review by these summary, and improve practical skills by typical examples, from easy to hard.
+2. If you are a leetcoder, you want to practice your weak topics, and have no idea to which problems to solve, here is well classified and provides the most typical examples.
+Or, you are too tired to find a fastest and elegant answer in discussion, here can save your time.
+3. If you are a python beginner, and want to learn more python advanced skills, you can take a look at python tricks.
+Hope you will find useful and elegant tricks here.